lindacom/Laravel/EVENTS/README.md

 Events
 ========
 Larave's event service provider is located in vendor > laravel > src > illuminate > event > eventserviceprovider.php

 Jobs
 -----

+Events to be handled in the background. run php artisan make:job <name> this creates a new file in the new App > jobs folder.
+A job can be queued (using Amazon, beanstalk etc) the clas  implements ShouldBeQueued.

 Events
 --------